 A warning sign is placed at a dairy farm in Martin, Michigan, U.S., June 6, 2024.
 Photo: REUTERS/Tom Polansek

-The virus's jump from birds to cows has raised concerns that it could adapt and spread to humans.
-Federal officials say bird flu poses a low risk to the general public and that pasteurization inactivates the virus in milk.
+The virus's jump from birds to cows has raised concerns it could adapt and spread to humans.
+Federal officials say bird flu poses a low risk to the general public and pasteurization inactivates the virus in milk.

 No human cases have been confirmed in California, according to the California Department of Food and Agriculture.
-The infected herds, located in the state’s Central Valley, began showing symptoms on August 25, according to a statement.
+The infected cows, located in the state’s Central Valley, began showing symptoms on August 25, according to a statement.

 The infected farms were quarantined.
 Sick cows were isolated and treated on the farm, while healthy cows were allowed to continue transporting milk for pasteurization.